tjjlemaire/MorphoSONIC/README.md

 - Open the `NEURON 7.x x86_64` folder and run the "NEURON Demo" executable.
 You should see the NEURON GUI appearing.
 - Click on "Release" on the "NEURON Demonstrations" window.
 A number of windows should appear.
 - Click on "Init & Run" button from the "RunControl" window.
 You should see the trace of a single action potential on the first Graph window.
-- Exit *NEURON* by cliking on "File->Quit" in the "NEURON Main Menu" window
+- Exit *NEURON* by clicking on "File->Quit" in the "NEURON Main Menu" window
 - Log out and back in to make sure your environment variables are updated.

 ### Ubuntu